Features

 Edit: Here’s another tool to help test your monitor.
 It’s a bunch images to test various variables.
 Go check it out, The Lagom LCD monitor test pages.

-// Posted abit ago by theFRXST
+// Posted 4 months ago by theFRXST

 © 2024 theFRXST™.
 ALL RIGHTS RESERVED.